Independent · Non-Partisan · For Every Australian

 Individual Freedoms

-Freedom of speech, association, and religion are core entitlements.
+Freedom of speech, association, and religion are widely recognised as core entitlements.
 People may hold any faith, or none, and may express views openly without fear of persecution.

 Equality & Non-Discrimination

-Equal treatment regardless of gender, sexual orientation, race, ethnicity, age, or disability.
-Men and women have equal rights and opportunities in all aspects of public life.
+Equal treatment regardless of gender, sexual orientation, race, ethnicity, age, or disability is widely regarded as a core principle.
+Men and women are generally considered to have equal rights and opportunities in public life.

 Mutual Respect & Tolerance